ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 ## ErgoScript Examples

 > **Tip:** For beginners, we highly recommend the [ErgoScript P2S playground](https://wallet.plutomonkey.com/p2s/), which can be used to get the Ergo address corresponding to some arbitrary ErgoScript program.
-Please use the P2S playground only for experiments and not for storing any large amounts.
+Please use the P2S playground only for experiments.

 ### Anyone-Can-Spend Scripts